- Planting Tall Fescue Lawns

 Add amendments, like organic matter or topsoil, and till thoroughly into the existing soil.
 Next, level the area and collect a soil sample to obtain soil fertilizer recommendations.
 Then, incorporate the recommended starter fertilizer and lime 3 to 4 inches into the soil.
 If equipment permits, tilling deeper is always better.

 To ensure varietal purity, plant seed that is certified, which is identified by a blue tag.
 This seed has been tested, and the law assures the product information.
 In retail markets, most tall fescue seed is blended, meaning several tall fescue cultivars have been mixed together.
-Single cultivars are also available but often at a higher price.

 Use a mower with a sharp blade and mow often enough so no more than a third of the leaf height is removed in a single mowing.
 Do not mow grass when it is wet, especially when mowing young seedlings.